wifey can be talked into joining him.

 So get what I need together and I'm on the road by 11:30.
 Dogs are ensconced in the car (note to self Oscar has to ride in the front since he gets car sick -UGH) and we are on our way up some of the twistiest roads in Northern California.

 I get lost.
 Apparently Leesville Road is only marked from the other end that I was trying to get to.
-Thankfully I am happy to stop and ask for directions and I get where I need to be by 2
+Thankfully I am happy to stop and ask for directions and I get where I need to be by 2:30 or so.

 The camp sight is a giant mud pit.
 Perfect.
 Three dogs, 12 muddy paws, one was clean rig carpet.
 Glad I packed extra towels.